DenKuzn/ShikigamiProject/README.md

 **Sub-agent management system for [Claude Code](https://docs.anthropic.com/en/docs/claude-code).**

 Shikigami lets Claude Code spawn, monitor, and orchestrate autonomous sub-agents ("shikigami") through MCP.
-Each sub-agent runs as a separate `claude` CLI process with its own GUI window, communicating with the lead conversation via an MCP server.
+Each sub-agent runs as a persistent `claude` CLI session with its own GUI window, communicating with the lead conversation via an MCP server.

 Built with .NET 9, C#, and WPF.
 Windows only.